India and Himalaya

 This stele bears an inscription.
 It is dated to the 5th day of the month of Phalguna in the year 5 from a period that has not been identified, between the end of the 1st century and the 5th century CE.
 The donor, named Buddhananda, is learned in the three baskets (pitakas), covering all the sacred texts at that time, and he dedicates the work to his parents.

 The sculpture is in excellent condition, apart from the fact that three of the bodhisattvas' four forearms carrying offerings are missing.
-It was sold for $ 6.6M including premium by Christie's on September 23, 2020, lot 609.
+It was sold for $ 6.6M by Christie's on September 23, 2020, lot 609.

 #AuctionUpdate Sold to applause after competitive bidding, a rare and magnificent gray Schist Relief Triad of Buddha Shakyamuni with Bodhisattvas realized $6,630,000 -- more than 8x over its high estimate. https://t.co/ui1Ion9dcd pic.twitter.com/nxEKQeqVPI